Freedom of religion in Europe by country: Government practices

 The authorities grant greater freedom to the Moldovan Orthodox Church, compared to other religious groups, to import religious materials and privileges pertaining to the restitution of church property.
 In addition, the government grants privileges, such as invitations to officiate at state-sponsored events, national holidays, and blessing ceremonies at schools, to Moldovan Orthodox clergy that it does not grant to other religious groups.

 There have been a number of incidents of local governments passing additional restrictions on the freedom of religion, or failing to enforce higher government decisions about property rights for religious institutions.
 These incidents have affected the Jehovah's Witnesses, Pentecostal groups, Baptists, the Muslim community, and Jewish communities in particular.

-The Jewish Community of Moldova has regularly reported that state authorities fail to respond to anti-Semitic acts, including vandalism and hate speech.
+The Jewish Community of Moldova has regularly reported that state authorities fail to respond to antisemitic acts, including vandalism and hate speech.
 Community leaders state that police have been reluctant to take action or allowed the perpetrators to escape prosecution.

 Societal attitudes

 The Jehovah's Witnesses, Muslim, and Jewish communities have reported instances of vandalism and verbal intimidation on a yearly basis.
 In 2017, these communities reported 5, 2, and 2 incidents respectively, in addition to other forms of continuous prejudice and discrimination.

 Jehovah's Witnesses have stated that in a number of villages, local Orthodox priests instigated hatred and obstructed efforts by the Jehovah's Witnesses to either build new houses of worship or change the designation of premises they purchased.

 According to the Islamic League in 2017, societal attitudes toward Muslims have improved over the past few years, but also stated that local media exhibits a critical attitude and bias against Islam, portraying it in a negative light in news articles and broadcasts.
-The Islamic League also said media outlets described crimes as “terrorist attacks” when a Muslim was involved, while news involving a non-Muslim was reported as a “crime” or “armed attack.”
-Following one such report, Muslim women were mocked in the streets and called “terrorists.”
+The Islamic League also said media outlets described crimes as "terrorist attacks" when a Muslim was involved, while news involving a non-Muslim was reported as a "crime" or "armed attack."
+Following one such report, Muslim women were mocked in the streets and called "terrorists."
 The Islamic League has also said that Muslims face discrimination when renting housing.

-Anti-Semitic discourse and attitudes are present in recurrent comments and news items in some media outlets.
+Antisemitic discourse and attitudes are present in recurrent comments and news items in some media outlets.